gabrielmchiapetti/BiveAlpha/README.md

 > Mouse sensitivity, default terrain, render distance, starting volume and misc.

 ### splashtexts.py
-> Splash texts selecting mechanics
+> Splashtexts selecting mechanics

-### linecounter.py
-> Its a Line Counter that counts lines from all the code files of the game (Including itself)

 # About the Assets folder
 The assets folder is where all the music/splashtexts/images are stored, it is structured like this:

 ### Audios
-  * All of the music and soundtracks, and also their original sources.
+  * All of the music and sound effects.

 ### Fonts
-  * It is the home of the fonts, it being Baskervville and it's licenses.
+  * It is the home of the fonts, it being Baskervville and its licenses.

 ### Logos
-  * All of the logos and icons for the game, all except two are used, but i just wanted to have something to switch the logos for sometimes.
+  * The logo and icon for the game.

 ### Others
   * Only contains the splashtexts at the moment, no future things planned for here, maybe some promo material later, just maybe.

 ### Textures
-  * All of the textures (Backgrounds at the moment) used in the game, even though there is not any textures here, I kept the name from a huge fail of texture adding.
+  * All of the textures (Background at the moment) used in the game, even though there is not any textures here, I kept the name from a huge fail of texture adding.

 # Anyways!
 I hope you have fun with Bive!
 Good Luck :D, if you need any any help, message me!
 I'm always online.